AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/10.low-level-settings/docs.en.md

 `Automatically intercept filter subscription URLs`

-Enable this feature if you want AdGuard to automatically intercept filter subscription URLs (i.e. abp:subscribe and alike) and to open a custom filter installation dialog.
+Enable this feature if you want AdGuard to automatically intercept filter subscription URLs (i.e. `abp:subscribe` and alike) and to open a custom filter installation dialog.

 `Use redirect driver mode`

 If this option is enabled, AdGuard intercepts all the traffic and redirects it to the local proxy server for further filtering.

 Otherwise, AdGuard will filter all the traffic on the fly, without redirection.
+In this case, the system will consider AdGuard to be the sole application that connects to the Internet (other applications are routed through it).
+The downside is that it will make the system Firewall less effective.
+The upside is that this approach works a little bit faster.

 `Open main window at system start-up`